blotspot/garmin-watchface-protomolecule/README.md

 - **Orbit** - Three Indicators that show the progress towards a certain goal
 - **Circles** - Five Indicators, one big ring that doesn't shows an icon and 4 small ones (two over and two under the date and time element) with a respective icon in the middle.
 - **(optional) Sleep Time** - Design that will active during the configured hours of sleep.
-Only showes the minimum datafields (currently not configurable).
+Only shows the minimum datafields.

 ### Supported DataFields